 TREND #2 Low Administration Fees

 ILIT administration fees remain too low for many corporate trustees.
 Trustee administration costs are estimated to be a minimum of $1,000 annually per ILIT account when factoring in employee costs, vendor costs, etc. In a recent industry survey, only 60% of institutions indicated they were collecting $1,000 or more annually in ILIT administration fees.
-In 2019, grantors are likely spending more on their cell phone bills than their institutional trustees for managing potentially millions of dollars in trust assets for their beneficiaries!
+Currently, grantors are likely spending more on their cell phone bills than their institutional trustees for managing potentially millions of dollars in trust assets for their beneficiaries!

 Waiving or making concessions of ILIT fees remains an acceptable practice for corporate fiduciaries, but only if there are defined parameters and strong governance (i.e. minimum assets under management requirements).
 Corporate trustees should strive to show clients the value of their fiduciary services for this unique asset.